 Partial Knee Unicompartmental Replacement

-For patients who have arthritis of the knee, I (Dr. Bright) sometimes recommend specific exercises, weight loss, medications, injections and bracing.
-Our advanced digital X-Ray system uses minimal radiation and can pin point your disease.
+For patients who have arthritis of the knee, Dr. Bright sometimes recommends specific exercises, weight loss, medications, injections and bracing.
+His advanced digital X-Ray system uses minimal radiation and can pin point your disease.
 If non-operative treatment has failed to control your pain or limits your activity, and the arthritis is confined to ne side of your knee, then partial knee replacement may be the best solution.

 Here is an article about Partial Knee Replacement:

 Multiple research articles have shown that performing your knee replacement without a tourniquet improves your post surgical pain and improves your range of motion and minimizes the chances of a complication.
 Patients like Dr. Bright's, who have knee replacement without a tourniquet, have less pain and require less pain medication and recover better range of motion.
 Lastly, avoiding use of the tourniquet also results in less bloodloss.
 Surgeons who do surgery with the tourniquet cannot identify the severed bleeding vessels, and several research studies have shown that avoiding the toruniquet and taking the time to stop each and every bleeding vessel results in less overall blood loss.